CrociDB/blog/content/post/retrospective-2024/index.md

 ---

 I was pretty excited to write this year's retrospective because it was pretty intense for me.
 Especially compared to the previous ones.
 As I [posted here](/post/retrospective-2023/), 2023 wasn't particularly productive.
 This one was much better, although not too smooth.
-## Overall

 I like to start it with a big picture.
 Last year, one of the highlights of this section was my recent notetaking habit.
 One round-around-the-sun later and I can confirm I've been doing it a lot more and I can already see the benefits.
 I started using Obsidian for general notes and doing some sort of [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) too.
 So now I have a git repo with my notes where I can sync anywhere and keep it safe.

 ![Obsidian Graph](images/r2024_notesgraph.jpg)

-The main advantage of that note taking technique is connecting different notes and subjects together and Obsidian offers a really nice graph view with the connections.
-It does require some good amount of maintenance in the notes to keep them updated and connected to other ideas, but I think that's exactly why it's so useful.
+The main advantage of that note taking technique is connecting different notes and subjects together and Obsidian offers a really nice graph view.
+It does require some good amount of maintenance in the notes to keep them updated and connected to other ideas, but I think that's also good to keep some subjects fresh in mind.
 I feel like every time I go through them I have something new to add or some more insights on it.
-Also, I find I can develop the ideas much better with them written down like that than just in my mind.
+Also, I find I can develop the ideas much better with them written down like that than just in my head.

 I'm still learning and still improving my technique, but I think that was incredibly mind opening for me.
 I never had a notetaking habit, I went through school without it, partially through university too.
 Maybe my brain was faster and more efficient back then, but I wonder how much more I could have learned if I did it.